Emergency Items such as water, radio, and flashlights

 That might mean skipping eating out as often, dropping that movie night out for a while, taking a shorter vacation or one that’s closer to home, buying tuna instead of salmon, etc.

-Consider making preparation a family project that can be enjoyed together, that way you have a better chance of getting everyone on the team working for a common goal, being prepared.
+Consider making preparation a family project that can be enjoyed together.
+That way, you have a better chance of getting everyone on the team working for a common goal: being prepared.

 Collecting the Necessary Supplies

-Read More of My Articles 15 Creative Ways to Use Old Mattresses for Prepping
+Read More of My Articles 9 Ways to Stay Warm Without Electricity

 Have the Right Amount of Food and Water on Hand

 The second consideration is to learn how to can and preserve the foods you grow in your garden or purchase from the local farmer’s market.
-There was a time that our whole family spent weekends in the kitchen canning peaches, apricots, apple sauce, pears, and more.
+There was a time that our whole family spent weekends in the kitchen canning peaches, apricots, apple sauce, pears, strawberries, and more.
 The kids were good sports as they jumped in to help.
 Hardly a morning went by that they didn’t open one of the canning jars so they’d have some delicious fruit with breakfast cereal.

 Warmth and Dryness